Cool C: Murder conviction

-On January 2, 1996, during the same time period that he was recording a comeback EP, Roney, along with C.E.B. bandmate McGlone (a.k.a.
+On January 2, 1996, during the time that he was recording a comeback EP, Roney, along with C.E.B. bandmate McGlone (a.k.a.
 Steady B), and another local Philadelphia rapper, Mark Canty, attempted a bank robbery at a PNC bank branch in Feltonville.
 During the botched heist, Roney shot and killed Philadelphia Police officer Lauretha Vaird, who responded to the bank's silent alarm.
 As he exited the bank, Roney exchanged fire with another police officer, before he and Canty dropped their weapons at the scene and fled in a stolen minivan driven by McGlone.

 Roney was arrested on October 30, 1996, and convicted of first-degree murder.
 At his subsequent sentencing hearing, Roney was sentenced to death by lethal injection.
 On January 10, 2006, his death warrant was signed by Pennsylvania Governor Ed Rendell, and his execution date was set for March 9, 2006.
-He was granted a stay of execution from Pennsylvania Judge Gary Glazer on February 1, 2006, until all post-conviction litigation is resolved.
+He was granted a stay of execution from on February 1, 2006, until all post-conviction litigation is resolved.
 His execution was set for January 8, 2015, but Roney was once again granted a stay of execution from Pennsylvania Judge L. Felipe Restrepo on December 5, 2014.

 Roney has maintained his innocence throughout the trial and appeals process, despite the testimony of three eyewitnesses who placed him at the scene of the robbery, as well as ballistic and forensic evidence and surveillance video that linked him to the murder.
 He is currently an inmate at the State Correctional Institution – Phoenix.
-His inmate ID number is DF1973.

 Religion

-In prison, Cool C converted and accepted Islam as his religion.
-The exact period he converted is not clear.
+In prison, Cool C converted to Islam.